Alternatives for those with deafness or impaired hearing, relying on the CapTel phone and national captioning service

 - Calling Settings: In Calling Settings, tap on Call subtitles.

 - Subtitles: Turn on Show subtitles for all calls.
-Captioning starts automatically for all voice and video calls, after 5-10 seconds.
+Captioning starts automatically for both voice and video calls.

 Problems?
 Contact Konnekt by phone or online chat.
 We’ll walk you through it.